dortania/vanilla-laptop-guide-legacy/overview/plist.md

 # What are plists

-Plists are "Property list" files that are often used to store a user's settings or information about a Kext.
+Plists are "Property list" files that are often used to store a user's settings or information about a kext.
 Config.plist is one such file, which is used to tell OpenCore how to behave.
 If you open a plist, they are usually formatted like an XML file where there is (almost) always keys assigned to values.

 The most important part about a plist is that values almost always come in key/value pairs.